How to Get Into Brown PLME: What Gets a Student In

 The Clinical Exposure Question

-One essential caveat: the committee reads exposure against access.
+One essential caveat: exposure is read against access.
 A student in a major metro area with physician parents has options a student from rural Minnesota with a single parent does not.
 What matters is what the student did with what was available to them, and whether they wrote about it honestly.
 Effort and reflection are weighed in context, not against a fixed number of hours.

 A Note on Multigenerational Medical Families